Download Careers360 App

 • Different types of scales, ctenoid and cycloid protect and reduce friction against the passage of water.

-• Their fins - all dorsal, pectoral, pelvic, anal, and caudal - are each specialised to help the fish stay balanced, turn, and move forward.
+• Their fins - all dorsal, pectoral, pelvic, ventral, and caudal - are each specialised to help the fish stay balanced, turn, and move forward.

 • It is powered through an endoskeleton, which consists mostly of bone, used for protection and structural support of internal organs.